rglass/languagesandplaces/README.md

 # places

-FIXME: Write a one-line description of your library/project.
+Connects several museum collections.

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Builds a network of different tags and makes it possible to navigate the collection exploring them.

 ## Setup